simon-verbois/Komga-Meta-Manager/README.md

 * **Flexible Operation:** Run once manually or enable the built-in scheduler to run the process daily at a set time.
 * **Real-time Watcher:** Automatically detects and processes new series added to Komga libraries without waiting for the next scheduled run.
 * **Dry-Run Mode:** Test your configuration and see exactly what changes will be made before applying them to Komga.
-* **Metadata Removal:** Configure the tool to automatically remove specific metadata fields (e.g., old genres or tags) during processing.
+* **Metadata Removal:** Configure the tool to automatically remove specific metadata fields (e.g., old genres, tags, or scores) during processing.
-* **Unit Testing Suite:** Extensive test coverage with pytest for reliable, maintainable code.

 ## 📷 Example (Before/After)